Valvona & Crolla Caffè Bar

 - Website www.valvonacrolla.co.uk

-Scotland's oldest deli also has a caffè which is now also open for evening meals - a good spot for unhurried eating, with quality ingredients, big Italian flavours and hand-picked wines.
+Scotland's oldest deli also has a caffè which is now also open for evening meals - a good spot for a relaxed or pre-theatre meal, with quality ingredients, big Italian flavours and hand-picked wines.

 - Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Free wi-fi